 Nov 2007 results and photos

 Nov.
 2006 results and photos

 For our upcoming Kayak Fishing Clinics

-It will be Saturday, ground school in the store and Sunday, we'll be getting out on the water to put your newfound knowledge and gear to the test.
-Clinic fee is $29 but the best part of that deal is that paying that $29 for the clinic also covers your entry into our upcoming tournament (first time Pelagic Puruit entrants only)
+Saturday is ground school in the store and Sunday, we'll be getting out on the water to put your newfound knowledge and gear to the test.
+Clinic fee is $35 but the best part of that deal is that paying that $35 for the clinic also covers your entry into our upcoming tournament (first time Pelagic Puruit entrants only)

-Anglers are welcome to fish (from a kayak, Canoe or SUP) at any location around Kauai or the BIg Island that they choose.
-This Tournament is a combined competition including Big Island Angers fishing around the Big Island and Kauai Anglers fishing around Kauai all competing for the same prizesl.
+Anglers are welcome to fish (from a kayak, Canoe or SUP) at any location around the BIg Island that they choose.

 For those who are time challenged, you're

 welcome to compete on a single day as long as you can get your catch to

 the weigh-in on Sunday from 4-5:30 pm at the Plenty Pupule Kayak (Kona) retail